-It also creates an opportunity to work with the community.
-For example, a company that sells smart refrigerators can partner with the local grocery store for automatic food delivery; both entities get business and the customer has a more positive experience.
+Partnering also creates an opportunity to work with the community.
+For example, a company that sells smart refrigerators can partner with the local grocery store for automatic food delivery; both entities get business, and the customer has a more positive, seamless experience.

-Smart appliances present brands with various opportunities, but none of them can reach their full potential without overcoming challenges first.
-Here are four elements companies must consider as they build their connected solutions and expand IoT in home appliances.
+Smart appliances present brands with various opportunities, but none of them can reach their full potential without overcoming technical challenges first.
+Here are four elements that companies must consider as they build their connected solutions and expand IoT in home appliances.

 3. High Cost

 Prices for materials and manufacturing may be decreasing, which could provide some relief, but the conversation doesn’t end with cost.
 OEMs need to educate consumers on how smart appliances can save money, like lowering energy or utility bills, or add convenience, like vacuuming the home while you’re away or notifying you of a needed battery replacement.
-Furthermore, brands must think about the true value their connected device brings to the customer—just because a product is connected, it doesn’t mean it’s valuable.
+Furthermore, brands must think about the true value their connected device brings to the customer — just because a product is connected, it doesn’t mean it’s valuable.

 4. Legacy Components

-The ongoing electronic component shortages are affecting the production of IoT devices.
-While each smart appliance may have its own product lifecycle, the same concept applies to the components used in these devices.
+Each smart appliance has its own product lifecycle, and the same concept applies to the components used in these devices.
 As various components become obsolete, they cripple a brand’s ability to keep up with market expectations and could potentially hurt revenue and profits in the long-term.
 OEMs must devise a solution to make product redesign an ongoing part of their strategy or risk lagging behind the curve in a constantly evolving industry.

-There is plenty of opportunity in smart appliances and it is only a matter of time before brands start taking full advantage of it.
+There is plenty of opportunity in IoT in home appliances and it is only a matter of time before brands start taking full advantage of it.
 The challenges, in the meantime, will be solved as costs come down and standards are further defined.